-System Centre Operations Manager (SCOM) has typically been used to automate this in the past but all this has now changed enabling a more efficient and cost-effective process for you, and a weekend off for your technician.
-Because, Microsoft has moved this functionality into Microsoft Azure so you can use the power of the cloud to manage it for you.
+System Centre Operations Manager (SCOM) has typically been used to automate this in the past.
+However, this has changed enabling a more efficient and cost-effective process for you, and a weekend off for your technician.
+Because Microsoft has moved this functionality into Microsoft Azure so you can use the power of the cloud to manage it for you.

 We recently started testing Update Management in Azure as it is now generally available.
 Update Management uses the same agent that is used for connecting VMs to an existing OMS Workspace which means that most cloud machines have this installed by default.